In light of all of the life changes and event cancellations brought on by the coronavirus, I'm ready to move on. April, how you doin'?

 Since I started this week with celestial humor, I might as well end it the same way.

-Ani Todd Smith, Visual Artist and Do-er of Stuff
+Ani Todd, Visual Artist and Do-er of Stuff